Complex oscillatory patterns near singular Hopf bifurcation in a two time-scale ecosystem: Discussion and future outlook

-The dynamics near the FSN II singularity are complex and rich.
+The model studied in this paper is an extension of the model considered in \cite{SCT}, where interesting transient dynamics were observed.
+One such example was a sudden transition from small amplitude oscillations to large amplitude relaxation oscillations.
+Such transients can offer an alternative explanation to regime shifts \cite{Hastings} and appear in many ecosystems \cite{morozov}.
+In this paper, long lasting transients in form of chaotic MMOs are observed near FSN II bifurcation, which eventually asymptote to a stable limit cycle born out of a supercritical Hopf bifurcation.
+Though a supercritical Hopf bifurcation is considered as a``safe bifurcation'' in the asymptotic limit, the dynamics exhibited by this model shows that this may not be the case on an ecological timescale.
 The presence of a folded node singularity in vicinity of an unstable equilibrium of saddle-focus type gives rise to complexities.
 The folded node allows certain trajectories on the attracting slow manifold to cross into the repelling slow manifold by creating a funnel.
 The passage through the funnel induces SAOs in MMOs.
 Moreover, the proximity of the stable manifold of the saddle-focus equilibrium to the primary weak canard brings a trajectory close to a neighborhood of the equilibrium.
-As a result, trajectories follow the unstable manifold of the equilibrium leading to additional small rotations before jumping to the other attracting branch of the slow manifold.
-Similar dynamics were observed in \cite{CR}, where the interaction between canard-induced dynamics and dynamics induced by a saddle-focus equilibrium was performed.
-In the model studied in this article, the time series of a typical MMO trajectory in the FSN II regime is aperiodic and have long epochs of SAOs.
-The prolonged quiescence between the spikes represents the adaptability of a species to the environment as their population density mildly fluctuates around the equilibrium.
-The aperiodicity in the time series reflects the uncertainty of occurrence of a large fluctuation.
+As a result, trajectories follow the unstable manifold of the equilibrium leading to additional small rotations before jumping to the other attracting branch of the slow manifold leading to a large excursion in phase space.
+Thus, finding early warning signs that could help predict when a population will drastically increase is very important.
+This requires a detailed understanding of the local mechanism that generates the MMOs and finding the precise locations of the ``jump points" on the fold curve that allow switching from one attracting branch of the slow manifold to the other.
+This has been considered in a companion paper \cite{Sadhunew}.